NickZhYT/LauncherMC/README.md

 # LauncherMC
-Minecraft launcher written in C++\n
+Minecraft launcher written in C++
-This launcher can automatically download and setup minecraft versions\n
+This launcher can automatically download and setup minecraft versions